 - You might not hear your surroundings as well when you’re in a state of deep focus.
 If you’re thinking about the crossword puzzle, for example, you might not notice someone asking you to move the car.

 - Noisy rooms could become difficult, and following a conversation in that new, bustling brewpub down the street could become quite the challenge.
 As a result, you may participate in fewer conversations (or you’ll miss vital information when you do).

 - Even loud ambient noise–a refrigerator or an air conditioner–could easily obscure voices you might otherwise have been able to hear.

 All of these signs could easily be interpreted as simple “selective hearing.”
 And that makes this early sign of hearing loss all too easy to dismiss.

 Suppose you’ve noticed that your partner or friend, or relative has suddenly developed what seems to be selective hearing (or you’ve been accused of this behavior yourself).
 In that case, it might be a good idea to schedule an appointment with a hearing specialist.

 Usually, a hearing specialist will be able to run diagnostics that can determine the overall health of your hearing.
 Depending on the extent of your hearing loss, appropriate treatments can then be recommended.

-But here’s the thing: your selective hearing is giving you an amazing opportunity.
+But here’s the thing: your selective hearing gives you an amazing opportunity.
 Because it’s usually one of the earliest signs of hearing loss, you have the chance to address any hearing-related impairment in its earliest stages.
 In many cases, that means slowing the progression of further hearing declines.
 It turns out the cure for your selective hearing could simply be a hearing aid.